The Rip (film): Production

+In October 2024, Teyana Taylor, Sasha Calle, Néstor Carbonell, Catalina Sandino Moreno, and Kyle Chandler joined the cast.
+In November 2024, Scott Adkins and Lina Esco joined the cast.
 Principal photography began on October 3, 2024, in Los Angeles, and was expected to wrap on December 11.
 Additional scenes were also shot in New Jersey in November.
+Juan Miguel Azpiroz served as the cinematographer.

 Release

-The Rip is scheduled to release on January 16, 2026, on Netflix.
+The Rip was released on January 16, 2026, on Netflix.